ucdavis-bioinformatics-training/2021-ASM-genome-assembly/Bacterial-taxonomy.md

 For our purpose here today, we want to recover from the genome the full length rRNA gene, that has ~ 1,500 bp.
 Typically, we will consider for species circumscription of two bacterial isolates if they have 98.7% of rRNA 16S gene identity.

 >Tip: If you have a new bacterial isolate that you want to identify it using 16S rRNA gene, you should use primers that target different regions of the gene to get the full-length 16S rRNA gene.
-In this publication of (Thompson et al. 2001)[ https://www.sciencedirect.com/science/article/pii/S0723202004700673] you can find a set of primers to that end.
+In this publication of Thompson et al. 2001 (https://doi.org/10.1078/0723-2020-00067) you can find sets of primers to that end.

 ### Using Barrnap to recover 16S rRNA gene from your genome sequence
 You have a high-quality complete genome, and you want to find all ribosomal RNA gene.
 To that, you can use [Barrnap](https://github.com/tseemann/barrnap).